Jasmin2895/web-monetized-video/README.md

 # web-monetized-video
 It is a web component which has play and pay policy.
-If you watch half of the video you will pay for that no need to pay for the full video.
+If you watch half of the video you will pay for that no need to pay for the full video. :smile: :dancer:

 ## Component: